xcat2/xcat-core/docs/source/advanced/probe/xcatmn.rst

 **xcatmn** can be used to check if xcat has been installed correctly and is ready for use.

 **Note**: For several check items(eg. tftp service, dns service, http service), 'tftp', 'nslookup' and 'wget' are need.
-If not be installed, will not check that item and give warning message.
+If not installed, a warning message will be displayed..

 Command is as below ::